Algorithms for Distance Problems in Continuous Graphs: Preliminaries

 \subsection{Treewidth}

 The \emph{treewidth} of a graph is an important parameter in algorithmic graph theory which, roughly speaking, measures how far the graph is from being a tree.
-Graphs of treewidth $k$ have $O(kn)$ edges~\cite{Bodlaender98}.
-To define treewidth, we need to first define tree decompositions.
+To define it, we first need to define tree decompositions.